-Give me a good outcomes-based story and say “Rates as high as 9%!” and that will make the phone ring / email come in / reply card get mailed.
+Give me a good outcomes-based donor story and say “Rates as high as 9%!” and that will make the phone ring / email come in / reply card get mailed.
 That’s what you need to be putting in your CGA ads!
-The customized illustration or example can always be delivered personally by the gift officer.
+The customized illustration or example can always be delivered personally by the gift officer after the initial conversation.
 It is much more effective, and personal, that way.
 Remember: planned giving is a people business, not a legal business.

 Furthermore, rate tables and gift examples look complicated.
 (Ordinary income?
 IRS Discount Rate?
 What’s that?)
-Our goal should always be to keep our marketing simple and donor-centric.
+Our goal should always be to keep our CGA ads look simple and be donor-centric.
 Marketing is designed to get people to respond, not to educate them about every last detail of the gift opportunity.

-Bottom line: focus on the mission, the benefits, and positive outcomes in all of your marketing pieces.
+Bottom line: focus on the mission, the benefits, and positive outcomes in all of your CGA ads and other marketing pieces.
 Nitty gritty numbers can come later.